-To be honest, I think there are way too many coaches in the world.
+Ekipa.co – To be honest, I think there are way too many coaches in the world.
 For years, while walking around the IT industry in the Netherlands, I saw the market getting flooded with agile coaches.
 At meetups, 50% of the people were agile coaches.
-People left their jobs to become agile coach.
-And I always thought: why do we need them?
+People left their jobs to become agile coaches.
+Talking about an agile coach, I always thought: why do we need them?

-Based on my experience doing a lot of agile training the past year, I do see why they are required.
+Based on my experience doing a lot of agile training last year, I understand why they need it.
 Scrum masters get caught in the power struggles of their companies.
 Product owners struggle to understand their role and say no to stakeholders (who are often superiors).
 Team members have very practical questions on how to estimate, how to prioritize, etc.

 The Agile Coaching Paradox

-During my scrum training I often hear ‘am I allowed to do ABC?’.
-My neck-hairs raise when I hear this question and I always need to breathe to find my balance there.
-OF COURSE YOU CAN.
+During my Scrum training, I often hear ‘am I allowed to do ABC?’.
+My neck hairs raise when I hear this question and I always need to breathe to find my balance there.
+OF COURSE, YOU CAN.
 Just do what you think is right given your context.
 Now the issue with people asking this question is: they have a mindset of ‘tell me what to do and I will do it’.
-In many cases this is based on culture, on habits, on power structures.
+In many cases, this is based on culture, habits, on power structures.
 If we want to grow agile, we need to change those.

 First of all, I believe that it’s important WHO the coach is.
 This image from the agile coaching institute gives a good overview of the coaching competencies:

-Agile-Lean Practitioner Ability to learn and deeply understand Agile frameworks and Lean principles, not only at the level of practices, but also at the level of the principles and values that underlie the practices enabling appropriate application as well as innovation.
+Ability to learn and deeply understand Agile frameworks and Lean principles, not only at the level of practices but also at the level of the principles and values that underlie the practices enabling appropriate application as well as innovation.

-Mentoring Ability to impart one’s experience, knowledge and guidance to help grow another in the same or similar knowledge domains.
+Ability to impart one’s experience, knowledge, and guidance to help grow another in the same or similar knowledge domains.

-Teaching Ability to offer the right knowledge, at the right time, taught in the right way, so that individuals, teams and organizations metabolize the knowledge for their best benefit.
+Ability to offer the right knowledge, at the right time, taught in the right way so that individuals, teams, and organizations metabolize the knowledge for their best benefit.